 Bloom’s Literature is rich with relevant content on core authors and works, multicultural classics, contemporary literature, and more.
 Students will find exactly what they need for research and deeper learning without having to wade through an uncurated search.
 Professors will appreciate the thoughtful organization and important assets—including videos, proprietary essay topics and discussion questions, and valuable writing guidance—that can be used in lectures or for independent study.

-Click here (PDF) for an overview of the newly relaunched Bloom’s Literature.
+Click here (PDF) for an overview of Bloom’s Literature.

 - Complete coverage: Bloom’s Literature contains a wide range of reference essays and scholarly criticism examining great authors and their works.

 - Full-length videos of classic plays and films: Bloom’s Literature features more than 800 full-length videos of great literary works, from comedies to dramas to musicals—including Hamlet (starring David Tennant), Death of a Salesman (starring Lee J. Cobb), Julius Caesar (starring John Gielgud), and The Glass Menagerie (starring Katharine Hepburn)—that engage students and make the literature come to life, highlighting character interaction and pivotal plot devices that might be harder to discover in just the written word.
 Also included are video clips featuring major scholars such as Harold Bloom discussing important literary topics.

 - Hundreds of full-text, classic works: Bloom’s Literature includes a Literary Classics eBook shelf containing the full contents of more than 1,000 classic works of literature—most of which were selected from Bloom’s Literary Canon—including the essential works of the most important authors in world history and literature.
 Researchers can filter these titles by type of work to find what they need.
 This eBook shelf can be found under “Resources” in the Browse drop-down menu at the top of any page or under “Browse Resources” on the right-hand side of the home page.